jjy0709/ID311_Final/README.md

 ![dia-sidebarfolder](./MD%20Img/dia-sidebar.png)

-Depending on the case of each menu, a function that adds furniture to the furniture ar in the sidebar.js file, or a function that changes the color of the object, works.
+Depending on the case of each menu, a function that adds furniture to the furniture array in the sidebar.js file, or a function that changes the color of the object, works.
 A chrome color picker library was used to create a color wheel.

 ### 2.3 Apps.js
 ---